Qumulo/docs/rest-api-guide/ldap-server/ldap_uid-number_uid_number_login-name.md

 category: /LDAP Server
 methods:
   get:
+    summary: Return the login names for the given UID number as found by issuing an LDAP query against the LDAP server configured
     parameters:
+    - name: uid_number
-    - description: The UID number to use to lookup its login name
+      description: The UID number to use to lookup its login name
-      name: uid_number
       required: true
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_ldap_uid_number_to_login_names\",\n  \"\
         type\": \"object\",\n  \"properties\": {\n    \"uid_number\": {\n      \"\